How Long Do Golf Club Shafts Last? (Explained)

 They are not made to hit concrete or repeatedly dig holes in the ground (however, even frequent divot-creators shouldn’t worry too much).

-Some posit that proper use of a club resulting in a broken shaft would most likely occur in a sand wedge, since digging a ball out of a trap is a much more impactful experience for a club than picking a ball out of the grass.
+Some posit that properly using a club resulting in a broken shaft would most likely occur in a sand wedge since digging a ball out of a trap is a much more impactful experience for a club than picking a ball out of the grass.

 Again, golfers typically move on to their next set of clubs before seeing any issue with their old shafts, thus making predicting the life of golf shafts difficult.